 A 2011 CDC report on ADHD found that the average age of diagnosis is seven and 6.1% of children between the ages of 4-17 are taking medication for ADHD.
 ADHD has historically been difficult to diagnose accurately, and therefore many parents worry that their child will be misdiagnosed.
 To assist in the accurate diagnosis of ADHD, quantitative data should be used.

 The health of your child is a top priority for the team at Rainbow Pediatrics.
-If you suspect your child may have ADD or ADHD, please schedule a Quotient ADHD test at our Fayetteville pediatric office.
+If you suspect your child may have ADD or ADHD, please schedule an ADHD evaluation at our Fayetteville pediatric office.